eddiesigner/sketch-dark-mode/README.md

 Generate a dark mode version of any document, the right way 💅🏼

-Boost your design workflow and create a beautiful dark mode version of your designs in seconds!
+Boost your design workflow and create a beautiful dark mode version of your designs in no time!
 No cumbersome interfaces, no tricky workarounds, it just works 🍎

 If you find this plugin useful, please consider to make a donation to support its development! 🙏🏼